silverstripe/silverstripe-activedirectory/docs/en/adfs_setup.md

 ![](img/add_notes.png)

-### Choose Issuance Authorization Rules

 ## Setup claim rules

-Claim rules decides what information is shared with the Service Provider.
-In this case the SP want to have a couple of properties from the Active Directory.
+Claim rules decide what information is shared with the Service Provider.
+Here, we make some Active Directory fields already available to the *silverstripe-activedirectory* module so that authentication can be performed.
+Other fields may be synchronised later by using the LDAP synchronisation feature of this module.

 Right click the relying party and choose "Edit Claim Rules".